rurreac/slider/README.md

 Since the Server is the one that initiates the connection to the Listener and the Listener is facing the network, authentication of Servers will happen on the Client side with `-fingerprint`.
+Servers will be rejected if their fingerprint is not successfully verified. in order to authenticate to a Listener, use the `-c` flag to specify the certificate ID that you want to use.

 ![Console Connect](./doc/console_connect.gif)